Psychotherapy FAQs

 Therapists won’t usually be available to talk to you outside your agreed session time.

-Search Find A Therapist and you can feel confident that all the therapists you find are fully qualified and committed to good practice, ethical conduct, and learning and development.
+Search Find A Therapist and feel confident that all the therapists you find listed are fully qualified and committed to good practice, ethical conduct, and learning and development.

 Yes, a psychotherapist will keep what you say confidential and should be able to let you know the legal and ethical limits to this.